wangzhihao/wangzhihao.github.io/_posts/2022-12-26-command-checksheet.markdown

 1. [What is Unlock Diagnostic VM Options: -XX:+UnlockDiagnosticVMOptions?][unlock]
 1. [JVM Anatomy Quark #12: Native Memory Tracking][shipilev-nmt]
 1. [It's all about buffers: zero-copy, mmap and Java NIO][direct-memory]
+1. [The JVM's mysterious AllocatePrefetch options: what do they actually do?][prefetch]